Innovations In Care For The Aging Population

 Technology and AI are transforming the way health care is delivered, and it’s no exception for older adults who face unique barriers to access and engagement.
 This session will explore how leading organizations are leveraging technology–from remote monitoring tools to personalized digital and telehealth platforms, to enhance care access, reduce disparities, and drive senior engagement at scale.
 Presenters will share their real-world case studies, ROI insights, and strategic framework to help leaders evaluate, implement and scale these technology innovations.
 Attendees will gain a forward-looking understanding of how tech and AI can power the next generation of senior care while ensuring a human-centered experience.

-Collaborations Between Health Plans & Aging Provider Organizations: A Panel Session
+Collaborations Between Health Plans & Aging Provider Organizations

 The Issue Of Workforce Shortages In Direct Care: Strategies & Solutions